-This creamy, white barbecue sauce is meant to be eaten on the side.
-Traditionally, Alabama white barbecue sauce is served with slow grilled chicken.
-Each piece was either dipped in the sauce and served, and the sauce was drizzled over top.
-I love this tangy, peppery, and sweet sauce.
-I add this to shredded chicken sandwiches as well.
-Heck, I can just eat it with a spoon, but you know, I have to save some for my guests..
+This creamy, Alabama white barbecue sauce is meant to be eaten on the side.
+Alabama barbecue sauce is served with low and slow cooked chicken.
+Each piece was either dipped in the sauce and served, or drizzled with it.
+I love this tangy, peppery, and slightly sweet sauce.
+I add this to shredded chicken and make one heck of a sandwich.
+To be honest, I can just eat it with a spoon, but you know, I have to save some for everyone else.
 Give this recipe a try.
 You’ll love it.

 - 2 cups real mayonnaise